 He also promised to go through his Atari stuff and look for a SELECT that I’ve lost.

-Atari came back after a while and I only needed to whiten SELECT keycap that I’ve received from Bart, test everything and that’s it.
+Atari came back after a while and I only needed to whiten the SELECT keycap that I received from Bart, test everything and that’s it.

-Funny thing is that while looking for the 3D printing filament I’ve found original SELECT …. lying on a shelf … and to be honest I’ve no idea how it ended up in there … DUH!
+Funny thing is that while looking for the 3D printing filament I found the original SELECT …. lying on a shelf … and to be honest I’ve no idea how it ended up in there … DUH!